brydoncheyney/dotfiles/README.md

 # dotfiles

-all of the dotfiles. inspired by [Brady Lill's disruptive thinking](https://github.com/bradylill/dotfiles)
+All of the dotfiles. inspired by [Brady Lill's disruptive thinking](https://github.com/bradylill/dotfiles)

+## Overview

-configuration files for:
+Install scripts and configuration files for an Ubuntu environment

-- emacs
 - git
+- gnome-terminal
+- google-chrome
 - shell
 - thefuck
 - tmux
+- vagrant
 - vim
+- virtualbox
 - zsh

-remind me to write the install.sh scripts some day...
+## Pre requisites

+- curl

+Note that this will be installed as part of the setup.

+## Usage

+    ./setup.sh